Bre98/Data-Backup/README.md

 - Ensure that cron and rsync are installed on your system.
 - Verify that the source and destination directories exist and that you have the necessary permissions to access them.
-- If backups are not occurring as scheduled, check the cron job setup by running crontab -l.
+- If backups are not occurring as scheduled, check the cron job setup by running `crontab -l`.

 ## Contributing